What Web Designers Get Wrong About Doubling Their Business

 Maybe.

-More leads help when the business is ready to receive the right ones.
+But more leads are only helpful when the business is ready to receive the right ones.

-So if twice as many people found you this month, what would happen?
+If twice as many people found you this month, would the business actually improve?

 More leads amplify what is already happening.